aipx-proto/wc-agent-hook/README.md

       `;
 };

-/** Optionally, you can provide instructions for the agent.
-This will prevent the agent from interacting with other things on the page */ agent.getInstructions = () => `You are a talented visual interaction engineer`;
+/** Optionally, you can provide additional hint on how to interpret state and how to use the tool */ agent.hint = () => `The size and color of the box must be visually appealing.
+Now use the setSize and changeColor tool to make it so.`;
 ```

 ## `z` reference